 Medical professionals are bound by an obligation to protect their patients and uphold high standards of care, and most of the time this serves to ensure excellent outcomes.
 Unfortunately, however, there are occasions when standards slip below those considered acceptable, and problems such as surgical errors arise.

-Here at S.T.
-O’Sullivan & Co Solicitors, we represent clients who have suffered injuries as a result of surgical errors.
+At S.T.
+O’Sullivan & Co Solicitors, we have represented clients who have suffered injuries as a result of surgical errors and understand the impact such injuries can have on people’s lives.
 Any person who is found to have received inadequate medical care, including surgical error, is entitled to have their situation investigated and to seek redress for any injuries or losses sustained by them.

 Surgical error can include the following: